-- Positive ESG Screening
+- Positive ESG Screening:

 - The fund integrates binding ESG criteria in its investment management process.
-The main non-financial objective of ELEVA SRI European Selection is to invest in companies with good ESG practices (i.e. best in universe) or companies that are on an improving path regarding ESG practices (i.e. best efforts) while excluding companies that would not have a minimum absolute ESG score (40/100). - The ESG score will be available for at least 90% (in weight) of the invested pocket (i.e. excluding cash).
-The 10% tolerance (companies/assets with no ESG score done internally) will be mainly but not exclusively used for, among others, IPOs.
-In practice, each firm considered for investment in the fund is analysed based on ESG criteria. - The methodology used for ESG selectivity is the following: the weighted average ESG score of the fund has to be significantly higher (i.e. better) than the average ESG score of its initial investment universe.
-This implies that the weighted average ESG score of the fund may in no case be lower than the average ESG score of the initial investment universe after elimination of the 30% worst companies in market capitalisation weight. - The fund must also show a better performance than its initial investment universe (in market capitalisation weight) on the following two Principal Adverse sustainability Indicators (PAI): - carbon footprint (in tons of CO2 equivalent/million euros invested, covering Scope 1+2+3); and - exposure to companies without processes and compliance mechanisms to monitor compliance with UN Global Compact principles and OECD Guidelines for Multinational Enterprises (sum of the weights).
+The main non-financial objective of ELEVA Absolute Return Europe is to invest, on a long basis, in companies with good ESG practices (i.e. best in universe) or companies that are on an improving path regarding ESG practices (i.e. best efforts) while excluding companies that would not have a minimum absolute ESG score (40/100).
+At the same time, the fund does not short any company with excellent ESG practices (i.e. with an ESG score >80/100). - The ESG score will be available for at least 90% (in number) of the long-invested pocket.
+The 10% tolerance (companies/assets with no ESG score) will be mainly but not exclusively used to, among others, IPOs. - The long-invested pocket of the ELEVA Absolute Return Europe fund must have a weighted average ESG score superior to the average ESG score of its initial investment universe. - The long-invested pocket of the fund must also show a better performance than its initial investment universe on the following two Principal Adverse sustainability Indicators (PAI): - carbon footprint (in tons of CO2 equivalent/million euros invested, covering Scope 1+2); and - exposure to companies without processes and compliance mechanisms to monitor compliance with UN Global Compact principles and OECD Guidelines for Multinational Enterprises (sum of the weights).